 Since November 2021, Belgium also witnessed a steep increase in electricity prices on the market due to several conjunctural situations.
-The prices are still not back to what they were before, and they could stay high until next winter.
-This time, the increase in electricity prices has lead to a big impact on the overall strike price calibration curve, especially as bigger volumes have been exchanged for high prices on the market this past winter.
+The prices have fallen down a little but are still not back to what they were before, and they could stay high for an indefinite period.
+The increase in electricity prices has lead to a big impact on the overall strike price calibration curve, especially as bigger volumes have been exchanged for high prices on the market the last two winter.